The Principal Dev โ€“ Masterclass for Tech Leads

 import { GiftedChat } from 'react-native-gifted-chat'

-import { useSafeAreaInsets } from 'react-native-safe-area-context'
+import { useHeaderHeight } from '@react-navigation/elements'

 export function Example() {